Aerelion/ModPack/README.md

-# ModPack
+# README
-Just a collection of mods.
-It's a readme :D
+This is a collection of minecraft mods that create a medieval war setting for servers.
+Has to be manually installed.